CBD To Relieve Pain And Anxiety, Does It Help?

 How to take CBD to treat pain

-For pain management, recommendations include taking the full spectrum of CBD oil every day in gel capsules or tinctures starting from 5 to 10 mg daily and increasing the dosage by 5 to 10 mg until the desired effects begin to take off.
+For neuropathic pain and chronic pain management, recommendations include taking the full spectrum of CBD oil every day in gel capsules or tinctures starting from 5 to 10 mg daily and increasing the dosage by 5 to 10 mg until the desired effects begin to take off.

 For pain located in the myofascial tissue, tendons, ligaments, muscle, bones, or skin, the best way to take CBD is via topical salve.
 The compound will penetrate deep beneath the skin layer to reduce pain and inflammation.
 The relief occurs within 15 minutes and the effects will last for a couple of hours.
 Simple re-apply the salve as needed.